Preparing for your Home Photography Session

 - Please also take up any rugs or mats that are covering wooden floors. (not needed for newborn sessions).
 I often photograph children sitting on the floor and wooden floors are a great background .

-- I also ask that other cameras or camera phones are not used during the session.
-It is distracting for me and the children.
+- Finally, I just ask that other cameras or camera phones are not used during the session.
+It can be a bit distracting for me and the children.

 Developmental stages...please read relevant section below.

-For newborn photography sessions I allocate more time so there is no pressure on the new mom.
-I expect the session to be frequently paused with feeding,changing and settling.
-If you like the idea of photographing your new baby in bare skin It is really helpful if the newborn is just in his or her nappy and wrapped in a blanket for when I arrive - especially if you think he/she will be sleeping when I get there.
-Have the house warm too.
+For newborn photography sessions I allocate enough time so there is no pressure on the new mom.
+The photography session can be paused for changing, feeding or setting.
+I will most likely be on time so aim to have your baby finishing up a feed when I am due to arrive (don't worry if this doesn't work out - this is just the ideal scenario.
+I work well in every situation!).
+If your newborn is likely to go asleep after the feed and you want him/her photographed in bare skin, please start the feed with just his or her nappy on and wrapped in a blanket.
+If you prefer to have clothes on your baby, please have them dressed.
+Have the house warm too so if the baby is in bare skin it will be warm enough.
 My sessions are relaxed and taken at the baby's pace.
 I always include parents and siblings in the sessions and it is so special to look back on those early days that can actually sometimes be hard to remember.

 This stage can be a little tricky.
 It is a nice age to photograph as their eyes are bright and wide.
 They don't always smile during the sessions but that's ok.
 I love big wide eyes at this stage and a beautiful portrait is guaranteed.
 The only thing to keep in mind for this age is that you may not get as wide a variety of shots.
 They are not as responsive as the next stage below and are unlikely to get in to a deep sleep for curled up baby pics.
 They can be a little fussy at times and a bit less predictable but once you are aware of this the session will be lovely.